SoftUni/Programming-Basics-Book-Python-EN/chapter-00.2-how-to-become-a-programmer.md

 How **to build algorithmic thinking**?
 * Review **many (1000+) programming tasks**, the more diverse, the better.
 This is the recipe: reducing thousands of practical tasks, inventing an algorithm for them, and executing the algorithm, along with debugging errors along the way.
 * Physics, mathematics, and/or similar sciences help, but they are not restraining!
 People with **engineering and technical inclinations** usually learn to think logically easily, because they already have the skills for solving problems, although not algorithmic.
 * The ability **to solve programming tasks** (which requires algorithmic thinking) is extremely important for programmers.
-Many companies require only this skill in job interviews.
+Many companies test for this skill specifically during job interviews.

 This book develops **a beginner's level of algorithmic thinking**, but it is not enough to make you a good programmer.
 To become proficient in the professions, you will need to add **logical thinking skills and improve tasks** outside this book, such as **working with data structures** (arrays, lists, matrices, hash tables, tree structures) and basic **algorithms** (search, sorting, tree structures, recursion, etc.).